-Motivated by the risk areas important for UNIQA Group and in light of the low interest rate environment, an important focus of the sensitivity analysis is interest rate sensitivities, in addition to other market risk scenarios.
+Motivated by the risk areas important for UNIQA Group an important focus of the sensitivity analysis is interest rate sensitivities, in addition to other market risk scenarios.
 UNIQA Biztosító Zrt. evaluated the sensitivities, stress tests and scenarios presented in Table 27.